miiazertyy/Discord-LLM-Selfbot/README.md

 -   Fill out `example.env` with your own credentials and rename it to `.env`
 -   Fill out the `config.yaml` file with your own settings
 -   In terminal :
+  sudo apt install ffmpeg -y
   chmod +x run.sh
   chmod +x updater.sh
 -   Run the bot using `./run.sh`

 # 🗨️ How to talk to the bot

 -   To activate it in a channel use **~toggleactive channelid** (channelid is optional).
 -   To see all commands use **(prefix)help**
--   Bear in mind that the bot will only respond to **other accounts** and not itself, including any commands.
--   You can also set a trigger word within the `config.yaml`, this is the word that the bot will respond to.
-For example, if you set the trigger word to `John`, people must say "Hey `John`, how are you today?" for the bot to respond.
+-   You can also set a trigger word within the `config.yaml` or with the ,config command, this is the word that the bot will respond to.
 # 💭 Changing the Personality of the bot

 To change the personality of the bot and set custom instructions, simply go into the `config` folder and edit the default instructions in `instructions.txt` to whatever you want!